In 2021, the Orwell Youth Prize opened up a new genre of entry: game design.

 Perhaps you have the seed of an idea, but you’re not sure whether to build it into a short story, poem or even a game concept?

-The purpose of this page is to outline why you might choose to enter the prize with a game design, what you’ll need to think about to make your entry as strong as possible, and how to start building your game design concept using free, accessible software.
+The purpose of this page is to outline why you might choose to enter the prize with a game design, and what you’ll need to think about to make your entry as strong as possible.
+We’ve also made this Game Design Template (available to download in Word Document and PDF form) to provide you with a starting point to shape your game design idea.
+You can use this template if it helps you, or write up your game design concept a different way – whatever works best for you!

 Why game design?

 We believe that gaming is fertile ground for thinking about politics and society.
-Last December, we spoke in more detail about this with game designer Imre Jele.
+Last year, we spoke in more detail about this with game designer Imre Jele, who designed ‘Orwell’s Animal Farm Game’.
+He explains how game design links to Orwell and politics today – and especially, how Orwell’s Animal Farm and video game design are connected through ideas around power and control.

-Why not try designing a game concept for this year’s Prize, which could give people new ways of thinking about the climate crisis…
+Why not try designing a game concept for this year’s Prize, to explore ideas of power and control?

 How do I design my game?

-- A sense of what your game looks like (written description of the world)
+- A sense of what your game looks like (written description of the world – three or four sentences)

 - A clear sense of how your game responds to the theme